priyakathuria/mobilepriceclassification/README.md

 Included in this github is a jupyter notebook containing:

 EDA_DataPreprocessing_Mobile_Price_Classification.ipynb :A notebook where significant EDA to explore the variables as well as data preprocessing steps are performed.
+Project1_Mobile_Price_Classification.ipynb: A notebook where apart from EDA, models implementation which includes training, testing as well the performance of the models are evualuated using the metrics like accuracy,precision ,recall and F1-score are performed
+Also note, models are tested on different kind of input scenarios as well which includes- feature selection, PCA input, hyperparamter tuning

 # Main steps performed for EDA and data-preprocessing